 I could make out the subtle green glow from behind the clouds, nothing more.
 It was like spotting the sunset through a cloud of volcanic ash.
 I joked earlier on about the humorous situation of merely seeing a single flicker of light on this entire trip, but as it turned out, I’d have gladly settled on seeing that flicker.

 With that said, anyone who knows anything about night photography knows that you can turn night into day through your camera’s long exposure which accounts for why I’ve brought home at least some beautiful images of the lights.
-I have a feeling that a lot of Northern Lights photographs don’t actually depict the photographer’s actual experience.
+I have a feeling that a lot of Yukon Lights photographs don’t actually depict the photographer’s actual experience.

 It was a bittersweet experience because it’s not exactly a short flight from Boston and it’s certainly not a cheap trip or a warm winter destination.
-We spent every night walking twenty minutes through the cold, pitch dark, snow-covered wilderness to the Northern Lights viewing location.
+We spent every night walking twenty minutes through the cold, pitch dark, snow-covered wilderness to the Yukon Lights viewing location.
 You know it’s a remote adventure when you’re following a set of fresh animal tracks in the snow with your flashlight in the middle of the night for a half a mile.

 But it was a bad combination of cloud cover and weak frequency.
 We also scheduled our trip at one of the highest probabilities when the moon was at its darkest.
 Lady luck was definitely not on our side.

-The coldest day we experienced was 0F which was pretty damn cold but also rather warm for Whitehorse this time of year so we were blessed with a warmer than average week in January.
-I can’t image what -30F feels like and I don’t want to know.
+The coldest day we experienced was 0 F which was pretty damn cold, but also rather warm for Whitehorse this time of year so we were blessed with a warmer than average week in January.
+I can’t imagine what -30 F feels like and I don’t want to know.

-Best Whitehorse Northern Lights Tours & Hotel Options
+Yukon Lights Tours & Hotel Options

-When choosing an Aurora Borealis Yukon tour, you can either stay at a location as we did or choose another company that will drive you to a remote location every night to view the lights.
+When choosing a Yukon Lights tour, you can either stay at a location as we did or choose another company that will drive you to a remote location every night to view the lights.
 We were told that Whitehorse doesn’t tend to get as much snow as other places, so renting a car could be a good option too.
 But we didn’t rent a car so that was a perk of staying at an all-inclusive resort.